gianludam/gianludam.github.io/_pages/research.md

 ## My Master of Arts dissertation

-I earned my Master of Arts in History and Civilization at the University of Pisa.
+I earned my Master of Arts in History and Civilization at the University of Pisa in 2018.
 There I worked mainly on the political theory of the renowned economist (and Economics Nobel Prize winner) Friedrich August von Hayek.
 He was a strong proponent of political (as well as economic) liberalism and defended his views in many works in the years after the Second World War.
-In my thesis, I analyzed Hayek's work focusing on the idea of «order» and «spontaneous evolution», his theory of Law, and finally, his constitutional proposal.
+In my thesis, I analyzed Hayek's work focusing on the idea of «spontaneous order», his theory of Law, and finally, his constitutional proposal.
 I also compared his political work with some developments in Liberal and Libertarian political thought.
 Again, the work is in Italian, but if you are interested, take a look [here](/files/TESIMagistrale.pdf).

 ## My Ph.D. dissertation